shway0/Gpt/drafts/act_I/chapter_05.md

 The decision, when it came, felt less like choice and more like recognition of what had always been inevitable.
 Wei had not come to the Wastes seeking safety or conformity—he had come pursuing power denied to him by birth and circumstance.
 The Meridian Sphere offered exactly what he had always sought: knowledge that could transform emptiness into strength.

-As the outer disciple made another entry in the watch log, Wei began preparing himself for what would come next.
+As Lin made another entry in the watch log, Wei began preparing himself for what would come next.
 The path forward was dangerous but clear.
 When the opportunity presented itself, he would enter the Heart Chamber and touch the Meridian Sphere, accepting whatever consequences followed.

 The invisible servant would take his first visible action—and the cultivation world would eventually be forced to see what it had chosen to forget.